Did Jesus Add Grace and Subtract Torah?

 2. “by abolishing in His flesh the Law of commandments and decrees.
 He did this to create in Himself one new (Renewed) man out of the two, thus making peace,” Ephesians 2:15

 What was abolished?
 “The Law of Commandments and Decrees.”
-If it had been translated, “the Injunction of Charges and Decrees,“ no one would have confused it with meaning Torah.
+If it had been translated, “the Injunction of Charges and Decrees,“ it may not have been confused with the Torah in the first place.

 Torah Will Never Be Abolished